Harold Hotelling: Economics

 Hotelling has a crucial place in the growth of mathematical economics; several areas of active research were influenced by his economics papers.
 While at the University of Washington, he was encouraged to switch from pure mathematics toward mathematical economics by the famous mathematician Eric Temple Bell.
 Later, at Columbia University (where during 1933-34 he taught Milton Friedman statistics) in the '40s, Hotelling in turn encouraged young Kenneth Arrow to switch from mathematics and statistics applied to actuarial studies towards more general applications of mathematics in general economic theory.
 Hotelling is the eponym of Hotelling's law, Hotelling's lemma, and Hotelling's rule in economics.

-Hotelling was influenced by the writing of Henry George and was an editorial adviser for the Georgist journal AJES Mason Gaffney claims that Hotelling kept his lifelong beliefs about land and tax reform secret because he feared ridicule.
+Hotelling was influenced by the writing of Henry George and was an editorial adviser for the Georgist journal AJES.

 Spatial economics

-One of Hotelling's most important contributions to economics was his conception of “spatial economics” in his 1929 article.
+One of Hotelling's most important contributions to economics was his conception of "spatial economics" in his 1929 article.
 Space was not just a barrier to moving goods around, but rather a field upon which competitors jostled to be nearest to their customers.

 Hotelling considers a situation in which there are two sellers at point A and B in a line segment of size l.
 The buyers are distributed uniformly in this line segment and carry the merchandise to their home at cost c.
 Let p1 and p2 be the prices charged by A and B, and let the line segment be divided in 3 parts of size a, x+y and b, where x+y is the size of the segment between A and B, a the portion of segment to the left of A and b the portion of segment to the right of B. Therefore, a+x+y+b=l.
 Since the product being sold is a commodity, the point of indifference to buying is given by p1+cx=p2+cy.
 Solving for x and y yields:

 Let q1 and q2 indicate the quantities sold by A and B. The sellers profit are: